feeltrig/my-app/checklist.md

 <!-- todo -->

-1. use bcrypt or node for hashing
 2. use jwt auth
 3. use mongoid for apis
 4. clean up file structure
-5. add guest option for offline system
+5. provide offline password cleanup and online too

 <!-- optional -->